nielskrijger/ajv-validate/README.md

 ## addBodySchema(schema, schemaName)

-Adds a JSON schema to validate the message body.
-A schema is referenced by its name using `validator.validateBody(schemaName, body)`.
+Registers a JSON schema to validate the message body.

 ```js
 import { addBodySchema } from '@nielskrijger/ajv-validate';